COVID-19 Health & Safety

 Will I be required to check a student’s vaccination status as the instructor in a classroom?

-No, faculty will not be asked to verify a student’s vaccination status.
+Faculty will not be asked to verify a student’s vaccination status.

-Will food services return on campus?
+Will food services return to campus?

-Will offices be cleaned and ready for our use.
+Will offices be cleaned and ready for our use?

 What if a student tests positive for COVID-19?

-What do I do if a student tells me they are symptomatic or they have had contact with someone who has/had COVID-19?
+What do I do if a student tells me they are symptomatic or have had contact with someone who has/had COVID-19?